pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ## List channels for device

-Get all channels where push is enabled for the specified device token.
+List channels where push notifications are enabled for a device (push token).

 ### Method(s)